My name is Karen Cherrett. I am trained as a Certified Facilitator of The Work based in Denver, Colorado (USA).

 After doing The Work

-Now, after nearly three years of doing The Work daily, I feel able to really connect with my emotion as it arises and not be scared of it.
-I am able to sit and get clear on what I want and I am slowly learning to express it.
+Now, after five years of doing The Work daily, I feel able to really connect with my emotion as it arises and not be scared of it.
+I am able to sit and get clear on what I want and I am learning to express it.
 I am connecting more with myself and therefore with others.
 This has been amazing to me.
 I am connected to others in ways that I could never have imagined.

-I spent two years doing The Work on all of the situations that irritated me in my workplace.
+During my journey I spent two years doing The Work on all of the situations that irritated me in my workplace.
 This led to me saying ‘Thank You for what you have given me, and it doesn’t work for me to continue being here” in January 2015.
 It was wonderful to not need anything from the workplace anymore.

 I haven’t always enjoyed every moment of this journey, yet it has been worth every minute and it is still continuing.